dubmn/zap2xml/README.md

 # zap2xml
 Docker container for zap2xml

 This is zap2xml with Environment Variables driving the configuration.
-By default it runs every 12 hours to update your EPG data from zap2it.
-This container will take a second account for zap2it and will merge the received xml files into one using tv_merge.
+By default it runs every 12 hours to update your EPG data from gracenote.com (formerly zap2it).
+This container will take a second account for Gracenote and will merge the received xml files into one using tv_merge.

 This is a fork from Scott Carlson [shuaiscott/zap2xml](https://github.com/shuaiscott/zap2xml) committing second login changes.